ujjwalguptaofficial/mahal-doc/content/docs/basic/prop.md

 ---
-Title: 'Component'
+Title: 'Component Props'
-Keywords: 'mahal'
+Keywords: 'props, component, mahal'
-Description: 'Get started with mahal'
+Description: 'Props (properties) can be used to pass value from one component to another component'
 ---

 # Props